wyll-io/blog/content/about.md

 # About us

-Wyll is a pure player, fully independent, a real Hub in Occitania on topics related to ecosystems 𝗗𝗲𝘃𝗢𝗽𝘀, 𝗗𝗮𝘁𝗮 & 𝗖𝗹𝗼𝘂𝗱!
+Wyll is a pure player, fully independent, a real Hub in Occitania on topics related to ecosystems **DevOps** and **Cloud** !

-This team of passionate Toulouse residents is convinced that today, a DevOps approach is inseparable from an opening towards the CLOUD of certain services in a context where DATA processing is increasingly complex.
+This team of passionate **Toulouse** residents is convinced that today, a DevOps approach is inseparable from an opening towards the CLOUD of certain services in a context where DATA processing is increasingly complex.
 This is why we support our customers on these 3 axes and explain at the same time, projects/developments/training/certifications to our experts on the entirety of this perimeter.

 Wyll - it's above all a bunch of tech buffs yes...
 BUT NOT ONLY!